-From American Pie to Blockers, there are plenty of teen comedies about students trying to lose their virginities before graduating high school.
-Watching these movies, you might think that starting college without having had sex is something really strange and unusual.
+From American Pie to Bottoms, there are plenty of teen comedies about students trying to lose their virginities before graduating high school.
+Watching these movies, you might think that starting university without having had sex is something really strange and unusual.
 But research shows that that’s not the case at all — and that’s without getting into the complications of what virginity even means in the first place.

 Complicating the discussion is that fact most of these studies define “losing your virginity” as your first time having penis-in-vagina sex, which is a pretty narrow way to look at it.
 Plenty of LGBTQ+ folks never have P-in-V, after all.
 In reality, people view “losing your virginity” in a whole range of ways — such as their first time having an orgasm with a partner, their first time having consensual sex, or their first time having oral or anal sex.

-All that said, if you’re a college student who’s never had sex, it’s understandable if you feel a little insecure about it, thanks to all the messaging we get from pop culture.
+All that said, if you’re a university student who’s never had sex, it’s understandable if you feel a little insecure about it, thanks to all the messaging we get from pop culture.
 Liz Goldwyn, founder of The Sex Ed, a multimedia platform for sex, health and consciousness education, tells Refinery29, “You may be surprised to know how many mid-20s, 30s and older ‘virgins’ there are out there who feel ashamed of their status.”

 If you don’t feel great about your status, she has two pieces of advice.
 First, rethink the concept of “virginity.”
 "Try to have a broader view of what ‘sex’ is — this can include oral, fingering, orgasm with a toy (with or without a partner) and more," she says.
 "We need to challenge what the construct of ‘virginity’ is in the first place."